MattiaMiolato/ods_project/README.txt

+This project was create in the context of an university assigment.
+We were asked to study and compare different algorithm in order to perform adversarial attack on a neural network.

 - preliminaries 	file to execute in order to have the right set up
 - Algo2 		implementation of stochastic FW based attack
 - Det_FW		implementation of deterministic zeroth order FW